A Brief History of Faith Presbyterian Church's First 50 Years

 The Third Decade

-The 20th Anniversary of Faith United Presbyterian Church was held April 18th, 1982 with a special celebration service.
-Reverend Wesley M. Snodgrass returned to assist Reverend Richard H. Skelley with the 10 a.m. worship service.
-The symbolism of the beginning and current pastors, standing side-by-side, represented the ongoing process by everyone to spread God's Word.
-It was an inspiring and insightful moment.
+The 20th Anniversary of Faith United Presbyterian Church was held April 18th, 1982 with a special service.
+Pastor Snodgrass returned to assist Pastor Skelley with the 10 a.m. worship service.
+The symbolism of the founding and current pastors, side-by-side, represented the ongoing mission of Faith Church.
+It was an inspiring moment.

 A couple of years later, the General Assembly of the Presbyterian Church U.S.A.
 (PCUSA) recommended Faith United Presbyterian Church drop “United” from the church name.
 On January 8, 1984 the official church name became Faith Presbyterian Church.

 In 1984 the church hired its first full-time Director of Christian Education and a Youth Minister.
-The Faith Presbyterian Church congregation called Reverend Lance V. Grothe on July 14, 1985 to be our next Associate Pastor, filling the void left by Pastor Taylor.
+Faith Church called the Reverend Lance V. Grothe on July 14, 1985 to be our next Associate Pastor, filling the void left by Pastor Taylor.

-Reverend Grothe moved forward and Nancy Jane Deever was called to serve as Interim Associate Pastor from November 1, 1988 until October 31, 1989.
-The nomination search team was busy during these years and nothing happened quickly because of an abundance of qualified applicants but the chemistry had to be right.
+The Reverend Grothe moved forward and Nancy Jane Deever was called to serve as Interim Associate Pastor from November 1, 1988 until October 31, 1989.
+The search committee was busy seeking the right candidate.

-On March 1, 1990 the Reverend Neal C. Earley was hand-picked by the congregation of Faith Presbyterian Church to serve as our Associate Pastor.
+On March 1, 1990 the Reverend Neal C. Earley was elected by the congregation of Faith Presbyterian Church to serve as our Associate Pastor.

 The Fourth Decade

 The leadership change cycle continued.
-After a busy twenty years, Dr. Skelley retired on September 30, 1992 and was honored with the designation of Faith Presbyterian Church's first Pastor Emeritus.
+After a busy 20 years, Dr. Skelley retired on September 30, 1992 and was honored with the designation of Faith Church's first Pastor Emeritus.
 Dr. Skelley's ministry had been filled with his love and compassion for the Lord, our church family and this community.

 Pastor Dr. Mark H. Miller, was called to serve as Pastor effective September 1, 1994.